Effective bounds on characterising slopes for all knots: Winding number zero

 \subsection{Splicifiable knots}

-Recall that a \emph{nullhomologous Rolfsen $t$-twist} on a knot $J$ refers to performing $-1/t$-surgery along a nullhomologous unknot in the exterior of $J$, thus adding $t$ full twists to $J$ in this location.
+Recall that a \emph{nullhomologous Rolfsen $t$-twist} on a knot $J$ refers to performing $-1/t$-surgery along an unknot in $\mathbb{S}^3$ which is nullhomologous in the exterior of $J$, thus adding $t$ full twists to $J$ in this location.
 We call the integer $t$ involved in this process the \emph{nullhomologous Rolfsen twist coefficient}.

 \begin{definition} Let $K=P(J)$ be a satellite knot.
 If the pattern $P=Q\cup U$ has winding number zero, $Q$ is unknotted and $J$ can be unknotted by some nullhomologous Rolfsen $t$-twist, then we say that $K$ is \emph{$t$-splicifiable} with respect to the pair $(P,J)$. \end{definition}